In Puerto Rico, demonstrators demand governor's resignation

 The Morning Rundown

-Seventy-five-year-old evangelical preacher Ramón Marrero, who drove up from the south coastal town of Guayama with his wife and daughters, said they came “to show our indignation, our annoyance, our rebellion.”
+Evangelical preacher Ramón Marrero, 75, who drove up from the south coastal town of Guayama with his wife and daughters, said they came "to show our indignation, our annoyance, our rebellion."

 The scene reminded many of the beginning of protests that escalated over the summer and led to the resignation of former Gov. Ricardo Rosselló, with demonstrators once again vowing to remain in the streets until Vázquez too steps down.